Divi Builder Review (2021): An Insanely Fast and Intuitive Drag & Drop Plugin for WordPress

-However, the Personal plan only costs you $69 per year, which is close to the price of an individual theme elsewhere.
-We like it for developers or companies that plan on implementing multiple themes, since you can select a yearly plan or pay a one-time fee for lifetime access.
+However, the yearly plan only costs you $89 per year, which is close to the price of an individual theme elsewhere.
+We like it for developers or companies that plan on implementing multiple themes since you can select a yearly plan or pay a one-time fee for lifetime access.

-- Lifetime Access – A $249 one time fee for all the features in the Developer plan.
+- Lifetime access – A $249 one time fee for lifetime access to all the features in the yearly plan.

 Support from Elegant Themes

 Although not much has changed in terms of Elegant Themes support over the past few years, I feel it’s nice to look at the support offerings, especially if you’re a new user considering Elegant Themes.

 Each Elegant Themes member receives access to a member’s area, with a full forum to talk with other users and some documentation for each of the themes, plugins, and, of course, the Divi Builder.
 You can submit general support questions if a solution doesn’t show up in the knowledge base or forum.

 It’s also worth mentioning that the Elegant Themes blog provides some of the best WordPress content on the market.
 If you’re looking to sharpen your WordPress, marketing, or web design skills, I recommend following the company on Facebook or Twitter to get updates from the blog.

 Along with an FAQ and a place to submit a quick email, Elegant Themes treats its members right.